JeremyFagis/dropify/README.md

 ## Events

 * __dropify.beforeClear:__  This event is called when you click on the "remove" button, just before clearing the Dropify.
 You can access to all the Dropify object properties using __element.xxxx__.
-See how use it.
+See how to use it.

 ```javascript
 var drEvent = $('.dropify-event').dropify();